-Scylla supports primary index (primary key) and secondary indexes.
+Scylla supports both primary key and secondary key indexes.
 For primary index, Scylla hashes the key and finds the corresponding partition in the consistent hashing ring; within the partition, Scylla finds the row in a sorted data structure (SSTable).
 For secondary indexes, Scylla maintains an index table for the secondary index keys, where the value for each key is the (primary) partition keys associated with the secondary key.
 Whenever a secondary index is queried, Scylla first retrieves the partition keys using the secondary index, then retrieves the records with those partition keys returned by the first step.

 Scylla does not support ACID transactions as in RDBMS.
 However, CQL has a ```BATCH``` statement that allows multiple update statements belonging to a given partition key be applied in isolation (note that batches are not a full analogue for SQL transactions).
 Besides, in ```UPDATE```, ```INSERT```, and ```DELETE``` statements, modifications belonging to the same partition key are performed atomically and in isolation.
 Scylla has a roadmap for supporting CQL Light-Weight Transactions (LWT) in 3.x.

 Each ```SELECT``` statement only applies on one single table.

 Scylla writes a commitlog for each write request coming in.
 Before the mutation is applied to the MemTable, the commitlog that contains the data in the mutation is written to disk to guarantee the durability.